kyma-project/kyma/docs/serverless/03-03-supported-webhooks.md

       - Start with the `http(s)`, `git`, or `ssh` prefix
       - End with the `.git` suffix

-   - If you use SSH to authenticate to repository, you have to provide:
+   - If you use SSH to authenticate to the repository:

      - **spec.auth.type** must be set to `key`
      - **spec.auth.secretName** must not be empty

-   - If you use HTTP(s) URL to point to repository and repository requires authentication (**spec.auth**):
+   - If you use HTTP(s) to point to the repository that requires authentication (**spec.auth**):

       - **spec.auth.type** must be set to either `key` (SSH key) or `basic` (password or token)
       - **spec.auth.secretName** must not be empty